thespacelabsweb/ISA-OBC-Flight-Software-Embedded-C/README.md

 ## Project Overview

-ISA Flight Software is an embedded guidance system for a precision-guided projectile.
+ISA Flight Software is an embedded system for a precision-guided projectile.
 The system follows a classic GNC (Guidance, Navigation, Control) architecture and is designed to run on an ATMEL SAM V71 microcontroller (ARM Cortex-M7 with FPU).

 The software consists of four primary modules: